-Retrieved passwords are then assessed based on objective mathematical and structural entropy - and subjective - password guideline compliance - criteria.
-As soon as the assessment is complete, the plaintext passwords are discarded and a meaningful report is generated.
+The hashed passwords are recovered in plain text and assessed based on objective mathematical and structural entropy, subjective password policies and compliance criteria.
+This is done in accordance with applicable data protection regulations.
+Plaintext data is not stored or displayed at any time.
+Once the assessment is complete, the plain-text passwords are discarded, and a meaningful report is generated.

-The results of the password security assessment - the audit report - allow the company to gauge the exact security risks of the passwords used in various multiple and heterogeneous systems.
-Thus, the best awareness and training measures can be defined for users and central enforcement methods can be identified for strong passwords.
-This also allows the effectiveness of measures already in place to be reviewed and improved.
+The aggregated results of the password assessment allow the security risks of the passwords used in the various, multiple and heterogeneous systems to be measured.
+Thus, appropriate awareness and training measures can be defined and central enforcement methods for strong passwords can be identified.
+It also enables the review and optimisation of the effectiveness of measures already in place with objective metrics.